Real Estate Appraisals: A Primer

-A home purchase is the biggest transaction most of us might ever consider.
-It doesn't matter if a primary residence, a second vacation home or one of many rentals, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.
+Their home's purchase is the most significant investment many people could ever consider.
+Whether it's where you raise your family, a seasonal vacation home or an investment, purchasing real property is an involved financial transaction that requires multiple people working in concert to pull it all off.

-You're likely to be familiar with the parties taking part in the transaction.
-The most known face in the exchange is the real estate agent.
-Next, the mortgage company provides the financial capital necessary to finance the deal.
-And ensuring all details of the sale are completed and that a clear title passes to the buyer from the seller is the title company.
+The majority of the participants are quite familiar.
+The most recognizable face in the exchange is the real estate agent.
+Then, the bank provides the money required to finance the deal.
+And ensuring all details of the transaction are completed and that the title is clear to pass from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Duncan Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To ascertain the true status of the property, it's our duty to first perform a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the shape a reasonable person would expect them to be.
+To ensure the stated square footage has not been misrepresented and document the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

-Here, we pull information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
+Here, we analyze information on local construction costs, labor rates and other factors to figure out how much it would cost to replace the property being appraised.
 This figure commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+The cost approach is also the least used predictor of value.

-Appraisers become very familiar with the neighborhoods in which they work.
-They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They innately understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property in question.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

-• If, for example, the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.
+• For example, if the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true value of features of homes in Wood Ridge and Bergen, Duncan Appraisals can't be beat.
-The sales comparison approach to value is commonly given the most weight when an appraisal is for a home purchase.
+A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to putting a value on features of homes in Wood Ridge and Bergen, Duncan Appraisals can't be beat.
+This approach to value is most often awarded the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach